Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 The returned string must be in ASCII and zero-terminated.
 The routine must return at most D bytes, this includes the terminating zero so actually D-1 characters will be returned.
 If the buffer is too small for the full string, `RESULT_TRUNCATED_STRING` must be returned.
 If D=0 is passed, and as long as the device and the string both actually exist, nothing is copied to the buffer and `RESULT_TRUNCATED_STRING` is returned (callers can use this to check if a given string exists without actually retrieving it).

-"Device name" and "Medium name" differ in that the former is a "conceptual" name provided by the driver itself, while the later is effectively retrieved from the device, when that's possible.
+"Device name" and "Medium name" differ in that the former is a "conceptual" name provided by the driver itself, while the latter is effectively retrieved from the device, when that's possible.
 For example, assume a driver that controls an SD card slot.
-Then the device name would always be the fixed string "SD card slot", and the medium name would be extracted from the inserted SD card (or of none is avalilable, `RESULT_NOT_IMPLEMENTED` would be returned for the medium name query - but the device name query would still succeed in this case).
+Then the device name would always be the fixed string "SD card slot", and the medium name would be extracted from the inserted SD card (or if none is available, `RESULT_NOT_IMPLEMENTED` would be returned for the medium name query - but the device name query would still succeed in this case).

-Driver developers can use [the `OUTPUT_STRING` routine from the SDK](TODO: link) to easily implement this query, at least for fixed strings.
+Driver developers can use [the `OUTPUT_STRING` routine from the SDK](../sdk/asm/code/output_string.asm) to easily implement this query, at least for fixed strings.

 #### 4.6.2.
 Device query 2: Get device parameters